enceladus-rex/webauthn-rp/README.md

 5. Open a browser to `localhost:5000` and register a credential to a username.
 6. Authenticate using the same username and credential.
-7. Remove the temporary database `/tmp/webauthn_rp.db`.
+7. Exit the example program.

 ### References